nlutala/password-generator/README.md

 * Press the green code button and press "Download ZIP".

 #### Executing program
-* Once you have downloaded the program, you can open it with a suitable text editor of your choice and run it.
+* Once you have downloaded the program, open your terminal and navigate to the directory with the passwordGenerator.py file
+* Then type ```python passwordGenerator.py``` and start generating passwords!

 #### Author
 Nathan Lutala, nlutala

 ## Version History
-* 0.1 - First release
+* 0.1 - First release (July 21, 2021 - commit: https://github.com/nlutala/password-generator/tree/2f922fbebc89452fe651ac184be62a31577b4d4e)
+* 0.2 - New release (June 13, 2024)

 ## Acknowledgements
 Inspiration for writing this readme